apache/pekko-quickstart-scala.g8/docs/src/main/paradox/running-the-application.md

 If you use IntelliJ, try integrating the sample project with @ref:[IntelliJ IDEA](intellij-idea.md).

-To continue learning more about Akka and Actor Systems, look at the [Getting Started Guide](http://doc.akka.io/docs/akka/current/scala/guide/introduction.html) next.
-Happy hakking!
+To continue learning more about Pekko and Actor Systems, look at the [Getting Started Guide](https://org.apache.pekko/docs/pekko/current/scala/guide/introduction.html) next.
+Happy coding!